Award-winning actress Dame Joan Plowright dies aged 95

 “Rest in peace, Joan…”.

-She became his carer through a series of chronic illnesses, including cancer, until he died in 1989.
+She became his carer through a series of chronic illnesses, including cancer, until he died.

 Her role in the 1991 British comedy Enchanted April won her a Golden Globe for her waspish widow character, and she was also known for 101 Dalmatians in 1996 and Tea With Mussolini in 1999.